 Turn left at Glenfern Road and walk a short distance to a bend in the road where it meets Nixon Road.
-Be careful when you cross Glenfern Road as the sight lines on the bend are quite short but on the other side you will be rewarded with some lovely views of the Glenfern Valley and Melbourne to the west.
+Be careful when you cross Glenfern Road as the sight lines on the bend are quite short but on the other side, you will be rewarded with lovely views of the Glenfern Valley and Melbourne to the west.

-Walking down Nixon Road you pass a farm known to locals as Preston’s Dairy although the former dairy and chicken farm closed many years ago.
+Walking down Nixon Road, you pass a farm known to locals as Preston’s Dairy, although the former dairy and chicken farm closed many years ago.
 The old dairy is now used as a photography studio/office.
 Pedestrian access continues past the old farm down a rather steep track to the Monbulk Creek at the bottom of the hill.
 Stop to admire some lovely views of the Lysterfield State Park, the valley and some lovely mature gumtrees before you get to the creek.